Aliases for PTGER1 Gene

 External Ids for PTGER1 Gene

 The protein encoded by this gene is a member of the G protein-coupled receptor family.
 This protein is one of four receptors identified for prostaglandin E2 (PGE2).
 Through a phosphatidylinositol-calcium second messenger system, G-Q proteins mediate this receptor's activity.
 Knockout studies in mice suggested a role of this receptor in mediating algesia and in regulation of blood pressure.
 Studies in mice also suggested that this gene may mediate adrenocorticotropic hormone response to bacterial endotoxin. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PTGER1 Gene

-PTGER1 (Prostaglandin E Receptor 1 (Subtype EP1), 42kDa) is a Protein Coding gene.
-Diseases associated with PTGER1 include tinea barbae and antenatal bartter syndrome.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
-GO annotations related to this gene include G-protein coupled receptor activity and prostaglandin E receptor activity.
-An important paralog of this gene is TBXA2R.
+PTGER1 (Prostaglandin E Receptor 1) is a Protein Coding gene.
+Diseases associated with PTGER1 include Tinea Barbae and Antenatal Bartter Syndrome.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and prostaglandin E receptor activity.
+An important paralog of this gene is PTGFR.

 Prostanoid receptors are activated by the endogenous ligands prostaglandin (PG) D2, PGE2, PGF2alpha, PGH2, prostacyclin (PGI2) and thromboxane A2.
 Cyclooxygenase (COX) converts arachidonic acid to PGH2, from which the other prostaglandins are synthesized.